SenseAtHome/LEDBrickHome/README.md

 # LEDBrickHome

-Wi-Fi controller compatible with various Lego Lighting kits
+Wi-Fi controller compatible with various Lego Lighting kits, designed to enable integration of lighting into Home Assistant via ESPHome.